Incorrect CE Marking and manufacturer responsibility

 Steve Hayes

-CE Marking is mandatory for a wide variety of products including all electrical / electronic devices, allowing manufacturers to import and export their products freely within the European Union, with common product design and manufacturing requirements defined within EU Directives.
+CE Marking is mandatory for a wide variety of products including all electrical / electronic devices, allowing manufacturers to import and export their products freely within the European Union, with common product design and manufacturing requirements defined within EU Directives

-By placing the mandatory conformity mark on a product, manufacturers (or if outside of the EU, the importer or authorised representative) are providing a clear indication that it meets all the relevant requirements and should therefore enjoy free movement between all 28 Member states.
+By placing the mandatory conformity mark on a product, manufacturers (or if outside of the EU, the importer or authorized representative) are providing a clear indication that it meets all the relevant requirements and should therefore enjoy free movement between all 28 Member states.

 Problems with the CE Mark